Leviosa Phone by João Miranda and Júlio Montoro

 Effect

-The Leviosa Phone trick creates the illusion that a smartphone floats in mid-air.
+The Leviosa Phone creates the illusion of a smartphone floating in mid-air.
 The phone appears to turn over by itself, activate its flashlight with a touch, and then levitate into the magician's hand.
 This happens in full view of the audience with no visible support.

 Full details